DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/configmaps-secrets/use-configmap.md

 ## Used as container data volume

-You can use the configuration item as the environment variable of the container through the graphical interface or the terminal command line.
+You can use the ConfigMap as the environment variable of the container through the graphical interface or the terminal command line.

 ### Graphical operation

-When creating a workload through an image, you can use the configuration item as the data volume of the container by selecting the storage type as "Configuration Item" on the "Data Storage" interface.
+When creating a workload through an image, you can use the ConfigMap as the data volume of the container by selecting the storage type as "ConfigMap" on the "Data Storage" interface.

-1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page, in the `Container Configuration` step, select the `Data Storage` configuration, and click `Add in the `Node Path Mapping` list ` button.
+1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page, in the __Container Configuration__ step, select the __Data Storage__ configuration, and click __Add in the __ Node Path Mapping __ list __ button.

-2. Select `Configuration Item` in the storage type, and enter `container path`, `subpath` and other information in sequence.
+2. Select __ConfigMap__ in the storage type, and enter __container path__ , __subpath__ and other information in sequence.

 ### Command line operation